alimohammadi96/gallery-system/README.md

 # gallery-system
-secure gallery system with PHP, MySQL, and JavaScript
+Secure gallery system with PHP, MySQL, and JavaScript